-If you find it tricky to save, or aren’t sure you can afford to, using an app such as Plum or Cleo can be really handy.
-They’re really handy finance assistants that run in Messenger.
+If you find it tricky to save, or aren’t sure you can afford to, using an app such as Plum or Cleo can be really useful.
+They’re really handy finance assistants (bots) that run in Messenger.
 You simply connect it to your bank and it works out how much you can afford to save, and then automatically shifts small amounts into your savings.
 Those small amounts can really build up, and you should find that come Christmas you have a nice little pot, and you didn’t even notice it missing!
 This post has more information about how it works.

 Keep a change jar

 This one is old-school, but still works well for a lot of people!
 If you’re the sort of person that uses cash a lot, try collecting all your odd change in a jar.
 I hardly ever use cash, so Plum works a lot better for me, but everyone’s different!
 Then just before Christmas count it all up and use it in your Christmas budget.